 A definition of the yoga I share

-Yoga is a system of reintegration; To strengthen the body and bring peace to the mind using the breath as a guide.
-My teaching follows an emphasis of function over form, with a highly individualised approach.
+As such, my teaching follows an emphasis of function over form, with a highly individualised approach.

 "Yoga addresses the immutable link between the body, the breath and the mind, recognising that any conscious attempt to modify one of these factors can be used as an agent for comprehensive change in the entire system."
 AG Mohan